jxz12/EcoBuilder/README.md

 claim moneys

-hide health and traits if empty tap remove landscapes and just use planet instead show highest score on score tap
+hide health and traits if empty tap show highest score on score tap

 score explanation
-make loading and results looks pretty are you sure button
+make status bars(also hide and on finish) and loading and results looks pretty are you sure button

 max instead of min producers or consumers make score constraint shiny

 # Menu